core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Cancellation ## {#ssec-server-side-cancellation}

-At any point in time, the server may want to cancel a group observation of a target resource.
-For instance, the server may realize that no clients or not enough clients are interested in taking part in the group observation anymore.
-A possible approach that the server can use to assess this is defined in {{sec-rough-counting}}.
+At a certain point in time, the server might want to cancel a group observation of a target resource.
+For instance, the server realizes that no clients or not enough clients are interested in taking part in the group observation anymore. {{sec-rough-counting}} defines a possible approach that the server can use to make an assessment in this respect.
+Another reason is that the group observation has reached its ending time, as originally scheduled by the server.

 In order to cancel the group observation, the server sends a multicast response with response code 5.03 (Service Unavailable), signaling that the group observation has been terminated.
 The response has the same Token value T of the phantom registration request, it has no payload, and it does not include an Observe Option.